 A smooth-shooting forward whose NBA journey led to a pioneering role as one of the first American-born players to represent Qatar.

-Jarvis Hayes arrived in the NBA with the polished game of a Southeastern Conference star from Georgia.
-Drafted 10th overall by the Washington Wizards in 2003, he was immediately pegged as a versatile wing who could stretch the floor.
-His rookie season showed promise, but a devastating knee injury the following year began a cycle of setbacks that limited his trajectory.
-Hayes persevered, becoming a valued role player for the Nets and Pistons, known for his mid-range jumper and professional demeanor.
-In a unique career turn, he leveraged his heritage—his father was Qatari—to play for the Qatari national team, helping them compete in FIBA Asia.
-This move made him a trailblazer of sorts in international basketball.
-After retiring, he smoothly transitioned into coaching, returning to his alma mater to help develop the next generation at Georgia.
+Jarvis Hayes entered the NBA as a polished SEC star from Georgia.
+The Washington Wizards selected him 10th overall in 2003, expecting a versatile wing who could stretch the floor.
+His rookie season showed promise, but a knee injury the following year began a cycle of setbacks that limited his trajectory.
+Hayes persevered, becoming a valued role player for the Nets and Pistons, relying on his mid-range jumper and professional demeanor.
+He leveraged his Qatari heritage—his father was Qatari—to play for the Qatari national team in FIBA Asia, becoming a trailblazer in international basketball.
+After retiring, he transitioned into coaching, returning to Georgia to help develop the next generation.

 1981–1996